Maharashtra Maritime Board: Background

-For better co-ordination between its three branches vide GR dated 31 August 1990 the State Government created a post of Commissioner, Water Transport as Head of Department of the state’s Port Organisation.
+For better co-ordination between its three branches vide GR dated 31 August 1990 the State Government created a post of Commissioner, Water Transport as Head of Department of the state's Port Organisation.

 As a sequel to the liberalisation policy pursued by the Central Govt. in the early nineties, the State Govt. decided to transform this organization, thus far under the Commissioner, Water Transport, and constitute Maharashtra Maritime Board, with the Minister of Ports as its chairman.

 Ports in Maharashtra

 Mumbai has three ports, Mumbai Port, Jawaharlal Nehru Port (JNP) and another big port Dharamtar Port located in Mumbai Metropolitan Area.
-While Mumbai port has been acting as one of the major gateways for more than a century, JNP since its establishment in 1990s has emerged as a premier container handling port, accounting for almost 55% of the container traffic movement amongst the major ports in India.
+While Mumbai port has been acting as one of the major gateways for more than a century, JNP since its establishment in the 1990s has emerged as a premier container handling port, accounting for almost 55% of the container traffic movement amongst the major ports in India.